crashoverride777/swifty-ads/README.md

 Step 3:

-Set up your custom ads by going to ```CustomAd.swift```.
-Than enter the information you would like to display (title, picture, URL etc) in the struct
+Set up your custom ads by going to ```CustomAd.swift``` and entering the correct information in the struct
  ```
  struct Settings {....
  ```